p31d3ng/arch-auto-rice/README.md

 ## Customizations (You can always disable them in YAML)

 - The script will create a group whose members can run any sudo command without password.
-- Default shell is set to fish while logging in. (in .bashrc rather than using `chsh`)
+- Default shell is BASH, but `chsh -s $(which fish)` is highly recommended after installation
 - Xmodmap for emulating HHKB layout!
 Once you go HHKB you'll never go back :)
 - Using my personal VIMRC which is minimal but with auto-completion.
 - Using Emacs keybinding in VS Code with some minor changes.
 Yes I'm using VIM + Emacs at the same time!